intrigueio/intrigue-ident/README.md

 Ident is an application and service fingerprinting library used within Intrigue Core.

 The Ident project has a few stated goals:
- - To deeply identify network service and app software while remain extremely fast - limiting unnecessary requests
+ - To deeply identify network service and app software while remaining extremely fast - limiting unnecessary requests
- - To have the most complete set of identification checks for modern application and server software identification
+ - To have the most complete set of identification checks for modern application and server softwar
  - To integrate well as a library, for easy use in other projects
  - To maintain a robust command line interface for use as a standalone tool
- - To remain commercially viable through use of the BSD license
+ - To be commercially viable through use of the BSD license

  Ident is written in Ruby and uses core Ruby (HTTP|Socket|etc) libraries to make requests.